WebCite: History

 Conceived in 1997 by Gunther Eysenbach, WebCite was publicly described the following year when an article on Internet quality control declared that such a service could also measure the citation impact of web pages.
 In the next year, a pilot service was set up at the address webcite.net.
 Although it seemed that the need for WebCite decreased when Google's short term copies of web pages began to be offered by Google Cache and the Internet Archive expanded their crawling (which started in 1996), WebCite was the only one allowing "on-demand" archiving by users.
 WebCite also offered interfaces to scholarly journals and publishers to automate the archiving of cited links.
 By 2008, over 200 journals had begun routinely using WebCite.

 WebCite was formerly a member of the International Internet Preservation Consortium.
-In response a 2012 message on Twitter relating to WebCite's former membership of the consortium, Eysenbach commented that "WebCite has no funding, and IIPC charges €4000 per year in annual membership fees."
+In 2012, responding to a comment on Twitter about WebCite being no longer a consortium member, Eysenbach wrote: "WebCite has no funding, and IIPC charges €4000 per year in annual membership fees."

 WebCite "feeds its content" to other digital preservation projects, including the Internet Archive.
 Lawrence Lessig, an American academic who writes extensively on copyright and technology, used WebCite in his amicus brief in the Supreme Court of the United States case of MGM Studios, Inc. v.
 Grokster, Ltd.

 Sometime between July 9 and 17, 2019, WebCite stopped accepting new archiving requests.
 In a further outage, between about October 29, 2021 and June 24, 2023, no archived content was available, only the main page worked.